YuexinChen96/6442-project/Pokemon_Battle/Readme.md

 ## 1 Document Description

 This is the development document for the Pokemon Battle game.
-It is intended to explain the background, the central setting, the structure of the project and the features of the game.
+It is intended to explain the background, the overview of the game, the structure of the project and other general introduction.